Get Your Invoices Paid Faster With Commission Factoring For Real Estate

 What Is Real Estate Factoring?

-Realtor factoring is when your real estate agency sells commission invoices to a third-party company like altLINE to get cash advances.
-Realtors often get commissions through invoices, meaning there may be delays in receiving payment that usually results in negative cash flow.
-Realtor factoring is often used to unlock working capital when necessary, eliminating your reliance on customer payment timelines.
+Real estate factoring occurs when a real estate agency sells commission invoices to a third-party company, also known as a “factor”, in exchange for an immediate cash advance.
+Realtors often obtain commissions via invoices, meaning there may be delays in receiving payment that can lead to cash flow problems.
+Realtor factoring is used to boost cash flow and unlock working capital, eliminating your reliance on customer payment timelines.

 Real estate factoring is a great way to unlock funds and increase working capital when your commissions are delayed.
 Check out how real estate broker commission factoring can help you access cash when needed: